AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 >[!NOTE]
 >
-> Starting with the 2025.11.0 release, the term Repository in the Editor will be replaced by **Explorer** for Cloud Services users.
-On-Premise users, will continue to see and access Repository in the Editor.
+> Starting with the 2025.11.0 release, the term Repository in the Editor will be replaced by **Explorer** for Cloud service setup.
+On-Premise setup, will continue to see and access Repository in the Editor.

 Explorer provides most of the capabilities previously available in Repository, including: